EricLagergren/autowget/README.md

 <h1> Overview: </h1>

-Uses wget to get webpage and then saves to a file and then pushes changes to your github page or ftps file(s) to your server
+Bash version: Uses wget to get webpage and then saves to a file and then pushes it to your GitHub page or ftps file(s) to your server.
+Python version: Gets website and saves to a file and then pushes it to your GitHub page OR ftps the file(s) to your server.

 <h1> Instructions: </h1>
 <h3> What's needed: </h3>
 <ul>
-<li>Wget</li>
+<li>wget</li>
 <li>Python3</li>
 <li>urllib.request</li>
 <li>shutil</li>